CodeCollab/Authentication/README.md

 ### User Authentication

-The ```logIn``` function takes as arguments the password from the form, the passowrd hash from the database and the user's information (to be persisted in Session).
+The ```logIn``` function takes as arguments the password from the form, the password hash from the database and the user's information (to be persisted in Session).
 ```
 $user = new User($session);
 if ($user->logIn($password_from_form, $hash_from_db, $user_info_from_db)) {